Why is your website's traffic shrinking?

 Unfortunately, it's a little more difficult now.

-The Google search landscape has changed dramatically seeing average click through rates plummet by 46% between 2016 and 2019.
-Zero click searches dominate results pages meaning users are less likely to click through and guess what?
-That means less traffic for your site.
+The Google search landscape has changed dramatically, seeing average clickthrough rates plummet by 46% between 2016 and 2019.
+Zero click searches dominate results pages – meaning users are less likely to click through.
+And that means less traffic for your site.

 Paid search has become more expensive due to increased competition and reduced control over bids.
-The increase in ad types has opened doors for a wider variety of businesses which in turn has driven cost up.
-That means you won't be getting the same bang for you buck as you once were.
+The increase in ad types has opened doors for a wider variety of businesses, which in turn has driven up costs.
+That means you won't be getting the same bang for your buck as you once were.

 Social channels don't refer anywhere near as much traffic to business accounts as they once did in a bid to become more family and friends focused.
 Yet another platform that pushes marketers to spend money on driving traffic to their site.

-It's a difficult time for us digital marketers, but it isn't all doom and gloom.
+So it's a difficult time for marketers but it isn't all doom and gloom.
 This blog outlines three reasons why your website's traffic is shrinking and what you can do about it.

 The quality of traffic and data is something we see all too often.
 If you’re driving the wrong traffic to your site then your conversion rate will suffer.
 Equally, if your data is skewed by poor tracking, bad advertising or an unsegmented audience then your conversion rate could look worse than it is – or even worse, be inflated!